Join our Newsletter:

 Before diving into exactly how productivity can be improved, we first have to explore the question of why productivity is suffering in the first place.

 In short, what’s the nature of the obstacles or barriers that are preventing employees from attaining top productivity?

 HubSpot helped answer this question by conducting an analysis of a nationwide survey of more than 2,000 professionals and found interesting statistics regarding barriers to productivity in the workplace.

-It’s no surprise: The modern-day office is full of barriers to efficiency.
-For simplicity’s sake, we can organize these barriers to productivity into three main categories.
+It’s no surprise: The modern-day office is full of barriers to efficiency:

-Categorizing the obstacles to productivity is important because it will allow you to quickly identify which category needs the most attention in your organization.
+Categorizing the obstacles to productivity is important because it will allow you to quickly identify which category needs the most attention.
 Moreover, some categories are more manageable to treat than others.

 Productivity statistics show that the average workday is filled with hundreds, if not thousands of these external distractions--big and small.
 These are often visible components of work such as printer noises, talking colleagues, visual disturbances, digital notifications, loud colleagues, and so on.
 But external barriers to productivity don’t stop there.